seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/14/README.md

 - I played the Capitalist Cakeday event for a very long amount of time this week, making a considerable amount of progress, and eventually forcing myself to quit.
 I received the first 6 rewards, and split gameplay into 2 parts.
 After several angel claims and time extensions, I eventually ended my session. - 2024, Saturday, June 15th
 - I played the Capitalist Cakeday event for an excessively long amount of time this week, making a considerable amount of progress, and eventually forcing myself to quit.
 I received the first 7 rewards.
 After several angel claims and time extensions, I eventually ended my session. - 2024, Saturday, July 27th
 - I played the Capitalist Cakeday event for an excessively long amount of time this week, making a considerable amount of progress, and eventually forcing myself to quit.
 I received the first 7 rewards, and stocked up 18,700 event points.
 After several angel claims and time extensions, I eventually ended my session. - 2024, Saturday, September 7th

-</details>

 - I played the Capitalist Cakeday event for an excessively long amount of time this week, making a considerable amount of progress, and eventually forcing myself to quit.
 I received the first 7 rewards, and stocked up 18,125 event points.
 I also used a time warp accidentally.
 After several angel claims and time extensions, I eventually ended my session. - 2024, Saturday, October 20th

+</details>

+- I played the Capitalist Cakeday event for a long amount of time this week, making a moderate amount of progress, and eventually forcing myself to quit.
+I received the first 5 rewards, and stocked up 5,985 event points.
+I also used 2 time warps accidentally. - 2025, Saturday, June 14th

 </details> <!-- End of capitalist cakeday event entries !-->